steempeople/steempeople.github.io/_posts/account/coreabeforekorea/2020-04-04_stardew-vally-ending.md

 ![1.PNG](https://cdn.steemitimages.com/DQmTFQhwuKuQPK8UEQhLCebFefBA8hSqFMEAA37KkCjhC5r/1.PNG)
 </br>

-I have played it for 70 hours with original version and finally so the ending in the beginning of third year.
+I have played it for 70 hours with original version and finally saw the ending in the beginning of third year.
 Well, this is programmed to happen on the first day of third year..
 What it matters is how happy I could make my granpa is who I have inherited a farm from.
 So after all, I am proud of specifying my accomplishment as below.

 - Became a fishing master
 - Expert traveler to the deepest floor in the cave of the village even reached to the 80 floor under dungeon on desert